gap-packages/NormalizInterface/README.md

 the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-For details see the file COPYING.
+For details see the file LICENSE.